Pierre-code7/NBAShotChart_App/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
-For any queries or suggestions, please contact [Your Name] at [your.email@example.com].
+For any queries or suggestions, please contact ... at ....

 ## Acknowledgments
-- Thanks to [any libraries, individuals, or resources you want to acknowledge]
-- Inspired by nbapy library, npa_api library
+- Inspired by nbapy library, nba_api library